CS-469-Group5/Ransomware/c2-server-linux/README.md

 ## NOTE - Still a work in progress

 ### What Is This?
-This uses secure sockets to perform a reverse shell on the client.
+This uses secure sockets to connect to a client and perform a reverse shell.

 ### How To Use
 For localhost: